-Is the lack of trust Indians have in public healthcare hurting efforts to battle coronavirus?
+Coronavirus: Why are Indians running away from isolation wards?

 Poor conditions

 A similar situation as Agra’s was seen when Mumbai resident Ankit Gupta posted pictures of unsanitary conditions in the city’s Kasturba Hospital, which is acting as the city’s isolation ward.
 Gupta’s friend is under observation.
+Another suspect, Navya Dua complained about the sanitation in an isolation ward in Delhi.

 Ironically, so low is the trust in public healthcare that Indians have been trying to avoid the public system even when private healthcare does have not the capacity to tackle the problems posed by Covid-19.
-One man died of Covid-19 in Telangana on Saturday as private hospitals refused to admit him, citing their lack of capability.
+One man died of Covid-19 in Karnataka on Saturday as private hospitals refused to admit him, citing their lack of capability.
 The confusion as the patient sought admission, in fact, meant that scores of other people are now at risk since the man had to run from pillar to post seeking treatment.

 Unhealthy India

 This extreme lack of trust in India’s public health system is not surprising.
 India has one of the weakest health systems in the world, with abysmal health indicators.
-India’s spend only 1.28% of GDP on public health.
+India spends only 1.28% of GDP on public health.
 This is lower than than the proportion of national income spent by the poorest countries on earth: as per the World Bank, countries classified as Lower Income spend 1.57% of their GDP on public health.

-The result of this are not surprising.
+The results of this are not surprising.
 People in Bangladesh, Nepal and even Liberia – a country with a per capita GDP one-seventh that of India – are healthier than Indians.

 This sort of shambolic public health infrastructure is bad at the best of times – but could be catastrophic during a health emergency like Covid-19.
 This is all the more so given that public nature of the infection, it is public health authorities that need to take the lead.
 Private healthcare can, at best, provide a supporting role.